What is your objective?

 Portland shows great potential for another pro sports franchise.
 The NBA’s Portland Trail Blazers own the longest sellout streak of any American pro sports franchise at 814 consecutive games from 1977 through 1995.
 Currently, they rank near the top of NBA attendance on a yearly basis.
 The city’s second pro franchise, the MLS’ Portland Timbers, currently has a season ticket waitlist exceeding 13,000 people.

-Of the forty largest cities/metro areas in the US, none is further from an NHL arena than Portland; of the same forty cities/metros, only Portland, Seattle, and Sacramento (unless you count nearby Stockton) do not have a pro hockey franchise.
-This question will be answered by many of the blog posts, as well.
-Stay tuned.
+Of the forty largest cities/metro areas in the US, none is further from an NHL arena than Portland; of the same forty cities/metros, only Portland, Seattle, and Sacramento (unless you count nearby Stockton) do not have a pro hockey franchise, and Seattle will not be included in that list for long.